toshakparmar/Dev-Soft-Ai/README.md

   {
     id: "2",
     title: "Enterprise",
+    description:
-    description: "Custom AI chatbot, advanced analytics, dedicated account",
+      "Custom AI voice chatbot, advanced analytics, dedicated account",
     price: null,
     features: [
-      "An AI chatbot that can understand your queries", "Personalized recommendations based on your preferences",
+      "An AI voice chatbot that can understand your queries", "Personalized recommendations based on your preferences",
       "Ability to explore the app and its features without any cost", ],